boyter/boyter.org/content/posts/sloc-cloc-code.md

      0.30s  0.54% 89.12%      0.60s  1.08%  runtime.greyobject
 ```

-A nice optimisation.
+A nice optimization.
 The method checkComplexity is down in terms of cumulative call time.

 Another change I added was that if there is a match in checkComplexity, checkForMatchMultiOpen or checkForMatchMultiClose it would return the number of bytes that the method had looked ahead.
 This allows us to jump ahead by that many bytes as we have already inspected them.
 This did however cause a new problem.